Creating better service, practice and outcomes for healthy Black moms and babies

 ABOUT THIS SERIES

 Reducing Maternal & Infant Health Disparities is a public education series that focuses on fostering collaboration between patients, community and health practitioners to deliver high-quality care to Black mothers, infants and their families.
+Please also see our related Project ECHO series for maternal and infant healthcare providers.

 Historical Perspectives on Black Maternal Health Disparities